 In 2016, the Center for Global Health embarked on a major initiative to improve maternal and child health in Malawi, the poorest country in Africa:

-Global Action to Improve Nursing and Midwifery Care (GAIN)
+Global Action in Nursing (GAIN)

-In Malawi, pregnancy and childbirth are dangerous events for women and their infants:
+Health issue: In Malawi, pregnancy and childbirth are dangerous events for women and their infants: